-Nepal possesses every aspect for high brand equity on a global scale.
-It is a land of ancient heritage with breathtaking vistas, snowcapped peaks, and rushing streams.
+Nepal possesses every aspect of high brand equity on a global scale.
+It is a land of ancient heritage with breathtaking vistas, snow-capped peaks, and rushing streams.
 Its people are celebrated for their resilience, hardy physiques, and work ethic.

 Nepal is blessed, but brands are built — not bestowed.

 In 2018, Sushil Gautam published a master’s thesis on creating a national brand.
 Gautam’s work describes the task of nation-branding, place-branding, and city-branding as community efforts.
 The thoughtful 50-pages of research identified cultural events and festivals as the core brand value, but this work offers valuable advice to the tea industry.